 Ensure the building operation plan includes specific net zero waste elements.
 The plan should include the description of the measure, action items that should be performed, the frequency it should occur, and the personnel that are responsible for the action.
-The building operation plan should be reviewed annually to
+The building operation plan should be reviewed annually to make sure that all components of the plan for waste management are functioning correctly.
+Table 8 provides examples of waste management measures that could be included in the building operation plan.

-WASTE Net Zero Operation Elements for Existing Buildings
+WASTE Net Zero Operation Elements for New Buildings